michaelbradley91/SimpleOS/README.md

 Below the "return address" refers to `-2`.

 ### `nop`
 Does nothing!
-You can use this to fill space I suppose
+You can use this to fill space I suppose.

 ### `store <addr> <value>`
 Store value at the given address.
 This is your primary way to write values into memory.